-You are holding a baby!
-What joy, excitement, anticipation!
-What responsibility, challenge, cost!
+You're holding a baby!
+What joy, excitement, and anticipation!
+What responsibility, challenge, and cost!
 So many thoughts and feelings surface as you stand at the trailhead of the path marked parenting.
-Yet, for all the adventures you have ahead, there is also an overwhelming sense of gratitude for the gift you hold in your arms.
+For all the adventures you have ahead, you also have an overwhelming sense of gratitude for the gift you hold in your arms.
 You want to give your best and be your best for this baby.
-You want to do it right, and for all these reasons and many more, you are considering taking part in a baby dedication service.
+You want to do it right, and for all these reasons and many more, you are considering taking part in a Parent-Child Dedication service.

 "For You formed my inward parts; You covered me in my mothers womb.
 I will praise You, for I am fearfully and wonderfully made; marvelous are Your works, and that my soul knows very well."